canonical/ubuntu-pro-client/docs/howtoguides/enable_in_dockerfile.md

     # Any `apt-get install ...` commands you have in an existing Dockerfile
     # that you may be migrating to use Ubuntu Pro should probably be moved here.
     && apt-get install -y openssl \
+    #
     ###########################################################################
-    # Now that we've upgraded and installed any packages from the Ubuntu Pro
+    # Now that we have upgraded and installed any packages from the Ubuntu Pro
     # services, we can clean up.
     ###########################################################################
+    #
     # This purges ubuntu-advantage-tools, including all Ubuntu Pro related
     # secrets from the system.
     ###########################################################################